Sleep and Mental Health: Impact on Psychological Wellness

 Your health depends on sticking to good sleep hygiene.
 Bother these habits every day for sleep and mental health.

-Synergy between Exercise, Sleep and Mental Wellness
+Synergy between Exercise, Sleep, and Mental Wellness

-• Sleep is good for memory, focus, decision making and mental health.
+• Sleep is good for memory, focus, decision-making, and mental health.

-Top Natural Methods to Improve Sleep Qualityexercise benefits
+Top Natural Methods to Improve Sleep Quality

-Diet changes to help you sleep better
+Diet changes to help you sleep better.

 How we eat has even been linked to how well we sleep.
 Some food helps our body’s natural sleep cycle.
 Turkey, nuts, and dairy all increase levels of serotonin and melatonin, which help us relax, sleep, and enjoy the holiday a little better.
 Whole grains can stabilize blood sugar and ensure a good night’s sleep.